LDSSA/ds-prep-course-2023/README.md

 ## 1. How to use Slack and how to ask for help

 First and foremost, we'll talk about how to use our communication tool, Slack.
 You will learn how to use it effectively and how to use it to ask for help.
+Click on the image to follow the link.

 <table>
   <tr>